microsoft/knossos-ksc/tools.md

 ## VSCode

 `knossos` uses [black](https://github.com/psf/black) for formatting.
-Note we currently use the non-default black line length see [pyproject.toml](pyproject.toml) .
+Note we currently use the default black line length of `88`.
 You may find the following settings useful.
 To use, copy them into `.vscode/settings.json` (don't commit them) or your user settings:

 ```json
     "python.formatting.provider": "black",